"Incarcerated" and "Strangulated" Inguinal Hernias are surgical emergencies.

 - CT Abdomen for detailed visualization.

-- Ultrasound (USS), CT, or MRI for imaging the defect.
+- Ultrasound (USS), CT, or MRI to evaluate the defect.

 Management

 - Delayed Treatment: May be fatal in severe cases.
-Surgical options include laparotomy with resection if bowel is affected or conservative management if not obstructed.
+Options include laparotomy with bowel resection if affected, or conservative management if not obstructed.

-- Most inguinal hernias require surgical repair, with options for open or laparoscopic surgery depending on patient factors (e.g., hernia size, age, and overall health).
+- Most inguinal hernias require surgical repair, either open or laparoscopic, depending on patient factors (e.g., hernia size, age, health).

 Open Hernia Surgery